SegmentationBLWX/sssegmentation/docs/Tutorials.md

 The `train` and `test` fields define the configuration for training and evaluation splits, respectively.
 Both are dictionaries with the following keys,

 - `set`: Indicates which subset of the data to use (*e.g.*, `train`, `val`, `test`).
 - `data_pipelines`: A list of transformation operations applied sequentially to the input.
 These transforms are used to preprocess the `sample_meta` objects before they are passed into the model.
-See [Customize Data Pipelines](https://sssegmentation.readthedocs.io/en/latest/Tutorials.html#customize-data-pipelines) for details.
+See [customize-data-pipelines](https://sssegmentation.readthedocs.io/en/latest/Tutorials.html#customize-data-pipelines) for details.

 Additional optional fields supported in `SEGMENTOR_CFG['dataset']` include,

 - `repeat_times` (*int, default=1*): If set to a value >1, each image will appear multiple times within an epoch, which can be useful for small datasets.
 - `eval_env` (*str, default='local'*): Defines the evaluation environment.
 Options: `local` (evaluate using local ground truth annotations) and `server` (only saves predicted results for submission to external servers).
 - `ignore_index` (*int, default=-100*): Label index to ignore during loss computation and evaluation.
-- `auto_correct_invalid_seg_target (*bool, default=False*)`: If True, automatically fixes invalid pixel values in segmentation targets.
+- `auto_correct_invalid_seg_target` (*bool, default=False*): If True, automatically fixes invalid pixel values in segmentation targets.

 For a deeper understanding, users are encouraged to explore the [`ssseg/modules/datasets`](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/datasets) directory, where the dataset class definitions and data loading logic are implemented.